pensjonatus/flash-fiction/blog/the-redhead.md

 ---
-title: 'The Redhead'
+title: The Redhead
 date: '2012-10-05'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 I often saw her on the subway on my way to work.
 She was not beautiful, but she